NorskRegnesentral/mccepy/README.md

 ```

-3. Decide which customers to generated counterfactual explanations for
+3. Decide which customers to generate counterfactual explanations for

 ```Python
 test_idx = df[df[data.response]==0].index # unhappy customers have response 0